-6.6.8 The WLC's for Options C1-C3 varied between £14.1m and £14.9m and with higher ongoing maintenance costs to maintain sub optimal alignments and clearances.
+6.5.8 The WLC's for Options B1-B3 varied between £14.1m and £14.9m, double that of the preferred option A1 and with higher ongoing maintenance costs to maintain sub optimal alignments and clearances.
 For these reasons this option was graded Highly Unsupportive on cost.

-6.6.9 Options C1-C2 are Highly Unsupportive due to the extent of slue (c.
-900m) required towards an existing steep rock cutting slope on the north west approach to the bridge which would require rock breakout and restabilising works.
-Option C3 would still require rock cutting of slope to reprofile and stabilise (c.
+- 6.5.9 Option B1 and B2 are graded Highly Unsupportive due to the extent of slue required (c.
+900m) towards an existing steep rock cutting slope on the north west approach to the bridge which would require rock breakout and restabilising works.
+Option B3 would still require rock cutting of slope to reprofile and stabilise (c.
 830m).
 The works are also in an area of known mine workings which would require significant stabilisation to support the railway.
-The implementation of the proposed track slues would also impact on the
+The implementation of the proposed track slues would also impact on the proposed design solution for the OLE through this area, potentially incorporating the OLE mast positions within the rock cutting slope. - 6.5.10 The slue solution would require the introduction of two sets of new reverse curves due to the long straight at this location.
+A slight track lower would also be required on the Down Hull to rectify an existing non-compliance and parapet works would still be required to the structure to upgrade for an electrified railway. - 6.5.11 In addition, this option has the potential of preclude future upgrading of the railway to four tracks as additional tracks would fall under the lower geometry of the arch, thus limiting clearance.
+As a result, Options B1-2 are graded Highly Unsupportive, while B3 is Unsupportive.

-- proposed design solution for the OLE through this area, potentially incorporating the OLE mast positions within the rock cutting slope. - 6.6.10 The slue solution would require the introduction of two sets of new reverse curves due to the long straight at this location.
-A slight track lower would also be required on the Down Hull to rectify an existing non-compliance and parapet works would still be required to the structure to upgrade for an electrified railway. - 6.6.11 In addition, this option has the potential of preclude future upgrading of the railway to four tracks as additional tracks would fall under the lower geometry of the arch, thus limiting clearance.
-As a result, Options C1-2 are graded Highly Unsupportive, while C3 is Unsupportive.
+6.5.12 The track slues would extend circa 500m each side of the structure in order to attain the slew at the structure and tie the track geometry back into the existing alignment.
+As the slue would be towards the north side, the rock cutting would require breaking out and restabilising and the existing track drain on the south side would need to be move along with the track alignment.

-6.6.12 The track slues would extend circa 500m each side of the structure in order to attain the slew at the structure and tie the track geometry back into the existing alignment.
-As the slue would be towards the north side, the rock cutting would require breaking out and restabilising and the existing track drain on the south side would need to be moved along with the track alignment.
 The works would also introduce multiple staging of signalling/telecoms to relocate lineside infrastructure and ensure sighting for the two signals within the track slue area is not compromised.
 The slues would also inflict further constraints to positioning of OLE gantries for electrification.
 Construction would also take place over a prolonged period, causing closure over long periods.
 The closure would continue for the duration of construction.
-For the above reasons Options C1-2 are graded Highly Unsupportive, while C3 is Unsupportive.
+For the above reasons Options B1-2 are graded Highly Unsupportive, while B3 is Unsupportive.

-6.6.13 Option C (including all sub-options) would result in the management of sub functional/minimal clearances and introduction of two reverse curves on an existing straight alignment.
+6.5.13 Option B (including all sub-options) would result in the management of sub functional/minimal clearances and introduction of two reverse curves on an existing straight alignment.
 The reduction of clearances will cause additional strain on the OLE resulting in greater wear.
 Likewise the track curves generate additional forces which create wear on the rail and require continued maintenance of the track geometry.
-As such, from a maintenance perspective, these options are graded as Unsupportive.
+As such,, from a maintenance perspective, these options are graded as Unsupportive.

-6.6.14 Option C would require significant disruptive access for a period that is not currently available within the existing programme.
-It is also unlikely that it will be negotiable with Train Operating Companies (TOCs) due to the significant effect on commuter traffic and misalignment with the "passenger first" directive.
+6.5.14 Option B (including all sub-options) would require significant disruptive access for a period that is not currently available within the existing programme.
+It is also unlikely that it will be negotiable with Train Operating Companies (TOCs) due to the significant effect on train services between Leeds and York and Leeds and Hull/Selby.
 To undertake the works over a number of shorter disruptive possessions would require excessive multi-disciplinary staging and temporary alignments that would also be unviable economically and from a programme perspective.
 This option is, therefore, graded Highly Unsupportive on deliverability.